Zack-Fleming/Zack-Fleming/README.md

 - 👋 Hi, I’m @Zack-Fleming

-- 👀 I’m interested in Software Development, Web Development, and Game Development, Networking, and Linux.
+- 👀 I’m interested in Software Development, Web Development, Game Development, Networking, and Linux.

 - 🌱 I’m currently learning a Bachelor's Degree in Software Development at the Pensylvania College of Technology.
      I am currently finishing my second year in my degree, however, I have had this passion for software development